aglantzrbc/deep-learning-challenge/README.md

 * What variable(s) are the feature(s) for your model?

-The features (i.e., independent variables) are all the remaining variables excluding `EID` (i.e., Employee Identification Number), discuss immediately below.
+The features (i.e., independent variables) are all the remaining variables excluding `EID` (i.e., Employee Identification Number), discussed immediately below.

 * What variable(s) should be removed from the input data because they are neither targets nor features?